6G-SANDBOX/TNLCM/docs/README.md

 │  ├─ models                 // folder that contains the database models.
 │  ├─ repository             // folder that handler the connection to any repository.
 │  ├─ routes                 // folder that handler the API that is exposed.
-│  ├─ sixglibrary            // folder that handler the connection to the 6G-Library repository.
+│  ├─ sixg_library           // folder that handler the connection to the 6G-Library repository.
-│  ├─ sixgsandbox_sites      // folder that handler the connection to the 6G-Sandbox-Sites repository.
+│  ├─ sixg_sandbox_sites     // folder that handler the connection to the 6G-Sandbox-Sites repository.
 │  └─ temp                   // folder that handler the creation of temporary files.
 └─ tests                     // folder that contains files related to testing the code.
 ```